RasmusAU/GITHUB_ID-PHBS_MLF_2018/README.md

 Data is standardized using SKLearn to get comparable features.

 ## Feature selection
+I use random forest to assess the feature importance:

 <img src="https://github.com/RasmusAU/RasmusAU-PHBS_MLF_2018/blob/master/data/Feature_importance_RF.png" width="400">
 Number of features that meet the threshold criterion >= 0.07: